“I still don’t understand, Carrie – why do you want to travel … there?”

 “I just did.”

-” – You’re the one who always complain about money – So why go on the road for such a long time?!
+” – But why go on the road for such a long time?!
 And where?
 The Lake Titicaca in Bolivia?”

 “It’s both in Bolivia and Peru.
 The border goes through the Lake.”

-Another bus drives by, this one towards the south eastern suburbs where my 1 room apartment is waiting for me.
+Another bus drives by, this one I know will stop near the empty apartment which is waiting for me now.
 On the side it sports an old advert for Leo’s new movie The Beach.
 Lin and I had agreed to go see it, but I felt there was too much to read before a term paper and butted out at the last moment.

-‘We can always do it later,’ I told her on the phone.
+‘We can always do it later,’ I told her.

 A week later she was dead.